I love what I do Create Experience

 Bryan's first experience with programming was in second grade.
 Dad had just bought their first computer, and Bryan spend months poring over the GW Basic syntax manual, testing commands, breaking things, and wondering what a "Syntax" was.

 Since then, he has freelanced for a number of clients in the Philadelphia area, including The Wharton School, Abacus Studios, Sevens and Sixes, and I-SITE.
 He then spent two years at TrueAction, Inc., building the UI for demanding eCommerce clients like Toys R Us.
-At the moment he is employed with RSI Content Solutions, creating the UI for the latest version of their RSuite CMS product – but is always looking for opportunities to innovate.
+At the moment he is employed with RSI Content Solutions, creating the UI and much of the back-end for the latest version of their RSuite CMS product.

 Obviously, HTML is just a small piece of WebDev.
 Start with a solid structure that is modular and repeatable, and your site's architecture is flexible enough for any client's needs.

-Using that foundational HTML along with functional requirements and IADs, a backend can be built, using PHP, JSP, .Net, Node.JS, or if your server technology is something different, Bryan picks up new languages and ways of thinking quickly, leveraging his exsiting knowledge of MVC architechture and OOP principles to ensure rock solid stability and optimal performance.
+Using that foundational HTML along with functional requirements and IADs, a backend can be built, using PHP, Java, node.js, or if your server technology is something different, Bryan picks up new languages and ways of thinking quickly, leveraging his exsiting knowledge of test-driven development, architechtural design patterns, and other important development principles to ensure rock solid stability and optimal performance.

-At this point, there may already some skeletal CSS going on - possibly abstracted using Stylus, Less or grid systems - just to get a feel for interaction, but once the comps come in from the designers, the site will quickly start looking like it's intended – even in early browsers.
-One thing that Bryan excels at is leveraging technology - such as the HTML5 shim, Modernizr and CSS3PIE - to ensure that deprecated technology doesn't prevent your message from impacting a user.
+At this point, there may already some skeletal CSS going on - abstracted using Stylus, grid systems or Less - just to get a feel for interaction, but once the comps come in from the designers, the site will quickly start looking like it's intended &ndash.
+One thing that Bryan excels at is leveraging progressive enhancement to ensure that the constantly changing landscape of browser APIs doesn't prevent your message from impacting a user.

-Leveraging browser technologies like VML, HTML5 and Canvas, Bryan can create "flash" on your site without a lick of Flash.
-In fact, by taking advantage of the browser - using libraries like Mootools, jQuery and Prototype - he can improve on the UI experience of Flash, enabling full-on applications to be created using a client-side MVC engines such as Ember or Knockout, or even working within a legacy system.
+Leveraging browser technologies like CSS 3, SVG and Web fonts, Bryan can create "flash" on your site without a lick of the "F" word.
+In fact, by taking advantage of newer HTML5 APIs, he can improve on the UI experience of Flash, enabling full-on applications to be created using a client-side frameworks such as Angular or Knockout, working within a legacy system, or, if necessary, building a data binding, templating, and rendering engine from scratch.

 Past that, he would like to have a relationship with a company with clear goals, excellent management, and a developement team that is open to new ideas and technologies.